grant-dot-dev/pdf-to-image-converter/README.md

 You can run the application in multiple ways:

 *Option 1*

 Navigate to the _Archive.zip_ file and unzip the contents.
-Select the self contained executable file suitable for your operating system (MacOS / Windows) - linux is coming soon.
+Select the self-contained executable file suitable for your operating system (MacOS / Windows) - Linux is coming soon.

 *Option 2*
 1. Clone the repo
-2. Open the solution in preferred editor / IDE
+2. Open the solution in the preferred editor / IDE
 3. Navigate to the project folder
 4. Run `dotnet run -i <inputPdfFilePath>`